rockerBOO/awesome-neovim/README.md

 - [mhartington/oceanic-next](https://github.com/mhartington/oceanic-next) - Oceanic Next theme for Neovim.
 - [glepnir/zephyr-nvim](https://github.com/glepnir/zephyr-nvim) - A dark colorscheme with Tree-sitter support.
 - [rockerBOO/boo-colorscheme-nvim](https://github.com/rockerBOO/boo-colorscheme-nvim) - A colorscheme for Neovim with handcrafted support for LSP, Tree-sitter.
-- [jim-at-jibba/ariake-vim-colors](https://github.com/jim-at-jibba/ariake-vim-colors) - A port of the great Atom theme.
-Dark and light with Tree-sitter support.
 - [RishabhRD/nvim-rdark](https://github.com/RishabhRD/nvim-rdark) - A dark colorscheme for Neovim written in Lua.
 - [ishan9299/modus-theme-vim](https://github.com/ishan9299/modus-theme-vim) - This is a color scheme developed by Protesilaos Stavrou for emacs.
 - [sainnhe/edge](https://github.com/sainnhe/edge) - Clean & Elegant Color Scheme inspired by Atom One and Material.